Kids on Campus: Newtown: Ages 10-12

 *This camp goes out hiking every day at Tyler State Park and campers will experience the summer heat.
 It is highly recommended campers bring hat, sunscreen, extra water and wear clothing and shoes that parents and campers don’t mind getting dirty or wet.
 The campers will take water and shade breaks throughout the day.

 It may feel like you need to travel to far off, exotic places to have incredible experiences with wildlife, but that is not the case!
-Learn about the staggering diversity of species found right in your own backyard through hands on activities, real scientific methods, and lots of outdoor exploration.
-Good outdoor shoes and clothing is highly recommended.
-We will be exploring nature for real.
+Learn about the staggering diversity of species found right in your own backyard through hands on activities, real scientific methods, and lots of outdoor exploration!
+Good outdoor shoes, clothing, and water bottles are highly recommended, as we will be exploring nature for real.
 Bring rain gear if conditions merit it.

 After Care Hours – 3:30 pm to 5:30 pm